Mobile Banking in 2020: Voice Commands and Voice Payments

 Google, for instance, recently signed up with Carrefour to launch a voice-activated grocery shopping service in France, and afterward, 30 more countries where the food retailer operates.
 The newly launched service is part of a larger digital transformation initiative the two companies have been developing for the past three years.
 It will allow Carrefour shoppers to tie their account with a Google assistant and then just dictate the products (coffee, Coca-Cola, green apples) they want to add to the cart.
 The checkout and payment experience will be voice-based too.

 In-car payments and commerce is another promising area of interest for financial players as avid drivers already favor voice over tapping when they commute.
-Last year, in the US connected to a voice assistant while driving and spent some on in-vehicle purchasing, spanning over drive-thru orders, gas, grocery shopping, and in-car entertainment.
+Last year, 53.3% of drivers in the US connected to a voice assistant while driving and spent some $212 billion on in-vehicle purchasing, spanning over drive-thru orders, gas, grocery shopping, and in-car entertainment.
 Banks and financial service providers have a great opportunity to team up with OEMs to create a smoother voice payment experience for their customers.

 Last year, contactless, cashier-less stores seemed more like a fun fad, rather than a long-term feature.
 However, as COVID-19 struck, multiple retailers are assessing the feasibility of creating a fully unattended retail experience using the IoT technology.
 Voice-enabled payments can be part of that new experience or used as another method for authenticating transactions.